BillyParks/PG_Site/README.md

 4.  **Create the File:** Create a new `.html` file in the appropriate category folder (e.g., `/food/top-cafes.html`).
 5.  **Link the Article:** Edit the `index.html` homepage (or another relevant page) to add a link to the new article.
 6.  **Load Analytics:** Add a script that fetches `analytics.html` and inserts it into the `<head>` of the page.
 This ensures the Google Analytics tag is loaded.
+7.  **Use Root-Relative Image Paths:** Reference images with paths starting at the site root, e.g., `/images/pic.jpg`, so they work on the custom domain.

 ### Project Roadmap & To-Do List